ashishpapanai/chessJS/README.md

 Special Thanks to [Piyush Gupta](https://github.com/gupta-piyush19) for adding additional features to the website and providing valuable inputs in styling of this project.

 This project wouldn&#39;t have been possible without referring additional websites and research papers from IBM DeepBlue, Deep Mind and Stockfish, Every details about the referred websites is smentioned in the references section.

+* *The Elo rating mentioned is an approximation based on a series of match conducted with varied difficulties of Stockfish conducted at Lichess.

 **References and Citations:**